cyverse-archive/DE/services/jobservices/README.md

     gb build

-That places the executables in the **bin/** sub-directory.
+That command places the executables in the **bin/** sub-directory.
 To build a version for another platform, set the **GOOS** environment variable (https://golang.org/doc/install/source#environment).
 Here's an example you would run on an OS X or Windows box if you're making a build for a Linux box:

     GOOS=linux gb build